csirmaz-lit/Primus-Vittason/book.md

 There are no objects.

 While this may sound somewhat surprising, it is in fact a simple observation.
 On the atomic or molecular level, nothing can tell us where one object ends and another one starts.
 The body, for example, is a collection of cells, which are collections of molecules, both held together not by chemical bonds but by secondary forces –- while at the same time, dirt, dust, creams, parasites stick to the skin using the same forces.
-Objects we hold do not fall to the ground because of friction between them and our skin – in other words, they, too, stick to the skin using secondary forces.
-So the thing these forces connect to us, is it another skin cell of us or is it a piece of Camembert?
-To highlight this problem from another angle, there is no way to tell whether a carbon atom around the surface of our skin belongs to us or to the cheese we are eating.
+Objects we hold are kept from falling to the ground by friction between them and our skin – in other words, they, too, stick to the skin using secondary forces.
+So if there is a specific thing these forces connect to us, is it another skin cell of us or is it a piece of Camembert?
+To highlight this problem from another angle: there is no way to tell whether a carbon atom around the surface of our skin belongs to us or to the cheese we are eating.
 We call this the **boundary problem**.

 That is, objects are abstractions of collections of mass in the world that are somehow useful for the observer to consider as a single unit.
 A better version of the above statement therefore is: